 8. Can the amount of cover be customised?

 Since every business is different, a one size fits all policy rarely works for anyone.
 A company with a small client base isn’t going to need as much cover as a large international firm, and so the amount they pay for their insurance cover should be adjusted to reflect this.
 Fortunately, specialist cyber insurance providers are available to help you decide what exactly should be included in your policy.

 9. How long do you have to disclose a breach?

 Every cyber insurance provider will have different conditions regarding how long after an incident you can make a claim.
 Usually, they require you to notify them immediately if you are aware of circumstances that may lead to a security breach, or to one of your clients taking legal action against you.
 It’s important to discuss this with your insurance company, as mistaking the timeline can leave you without cover at a time when you need it most.

-10. Are you covered for regulatory defense and fines?
+10. Are you covered for regulatory defence and fines?